-The uncertainty around the timing of Brexit and its economic and other terms cause volatility in the financial markets.
-Since the Company relies on access to the financial markets in order to refinance its debt liabilities and gain access to new financing, on-going political uncertainty and any worsening of the economic environment may reduce its ability to refinance its existing and future liabilities or gain access to new financing, in each case on favorable terms or at all.
+Therefore, Brexit may have an adverse effect on the Group's business and the portfolio may be particularly exposed to the economic and political impact of Brexit.
+The final outcome of Brexit may have a significant impact on the currency exchange rate between the Pound Sterling and the Euro, which should have a limited effect on Aroundtown as the Company has effectively hedged a large portion of its exposure by issuing Pound Sterling debt against Pound sterling assets.
+It may however have an adverse effect on the net assets.
+The uncertainty around Brexit and its economic & other impacts cause volatility in the financial markets.
+Since the Company relies on access to the financial markets in order to refinance its debt liabilities and gain access to new financing, on-going political uncertainty and any worsening of the economic environment may reduce its ability to refinance its existing and future liabilities or gain access to new financing, in each case on favourable terms or at all.
 Furthermore, the Company's counterparties, in particular its hedging counterparties, may not be able to fulfil their obligations under their respective agreements due to a lack of liquidity, operational failure, bankruptcy or other reasons.